Cancer drugs A to Z list

 These side effects happen in more than 10 in 100 people (more than 10%).
 You might have one or more of them.
 They include:

-Tell your doctor or nurse if you are having treatment for high blood pressure.
-Or if you have headaches, nose bleeds, blurred or double vision or shortness of breath.
-Your nurse will check your blood pressure regularly.
+Tell your doctor or nurse if you have headaches, nosebleeds, blurred or double vision or shortness of breath.
+You have your blood pressure checked regularly.

 Numbness or tingling in fingers or toes is often temporary and can improve after you finish treatment.
 Tell your healthcare team if you're finding it difficult to walk or complete fiddly tasks such as doing up buttons.